-All financial assets not classified as amortized cost or FVOCI described as above are measured at FVTPL, including derivative financial instruments, equity instruments and debt instruments.
+All financial assets not classified as amortized cost or FVOCI described as above (e.g. financial assets held for trading and those that are managed and whose performance is evaluated on a fair value basis) are measured at FVTPL, including derivative financial instruments, equity instruments and debt instruments.
 On initial recognition, the Company may irrevocably designate a financial asset, which meets the requirements to be measured at amortized cost or at FVOCI, as at FVTPL if doing so eliminates or significantly reduces an accounting mismatch that would otherwise arise.